troychaplin/priority-plus-navigation/README.md

 ### Core Navigation Settings

-The plugin automatically detects and respects settings from the wrapped Core Navigation block:
+The plugin automatically detects and respects settings from the Core Navigation block:

 - **Open submenus on click** - When enabled in Core Navigation, submenus in the "More" dropdown become clickable accordions.
 When disabled, the link remains functional with a separate arrow button to toggle the submenu.